 We present Diorama, a zero-shot open-world system that reconstructs synthetic 3D scenes from monocular image inputs, without end-to-end training as required by prior work~\cite{gumeli2022roca,sparc,gao2023diffcad}.
 Our system has two major components: \textbf{1) Open-world perception} for holistic scene understanding of the input image, including object recognition and localization, depth and normal estimation, architecture reconstruction and scene graph generation (\cref{fig:pipeline}, orange box). \textbf{2) CAD-based scene modeling} for assembly of a clean and compact 3D scene representation through CAD model retrieval, 9-DoF pose estimation, and semantic-aware scene layout optimization (\cref{fig:pipeline}, green box).
-As a modular system, its performance can be naturally improved by replacing each individual component with a dedicated approach of better performance.
-We choose different components based on the principles of open vocabulary, category agnosticism, and robustness to non-exact object matches.
-The reconstructed scenes benefit from certain designs of Diorama, including scene graph for maintaining spatial relationships among objects, shape retrieval for multiple semantically similar arrangements, planar architecture for physically plausible supporting objects, and layout optimization for refining objects poses based on spatial relationships.
+Our system design follows the principles of open vocabulary, category agnosticism, and robustness to non-exact object matches.
+The modeled scenes benefit from certain designs of Diorama, including scene graph for maintaining spatial relationships among objects, shape retrieval for multiple semantically similar arrangements, planar architecture for physically plausible supporting objects, and layout optimization for refining objects poses based on spatial relationships.
 We describe each module in the following sections, with additional details in the supplement.